 CapitolStrong is a coalition of civil society organizations working to strengthen and invest in the institution of Congress and the people who serve there.
-In these challenging days, it is important to recognize the varied faces and stories of congressional and service staff working in the U.S. Capitol.
-We are coming together in this critical moment for our nation to support and recognize the congressional and service staff working in the U.S. Capitol and to create a space for healing and rebuilding.
+As our country continues to reckon with the violent attack on the U.S. Capitol one year later, it is critical to recognize the varied faces and diversity of experiences of congressional and service staff who work tirelessly to uphold and support our democracy and to create a space for belonging, healing, and rebuilding.

-We are fiercely committed to honoring and supporting these public servants who have answered the call to serve and are the lifeblood of the institution of Congress.
-Our coalition will work hand-in-hand to provide resources for congressional employees at all levels, while sparking a meaningful dialogue on how our country can begin to heal from this assault on our democracy.
+We remain fiercely committed to honoring, listening, and supporting these public servants who have answered the call to serve and are the lifeblood of the institution of Congress.
+Our coalition works together to provide resources for congressional employees at all levels, while sparking a meaningful dialogue on how our country can begin to heal from this assault on our democracy.

 April 6, 2021 Blog